FollowTheProcess/tag/README.md

 ## Installation

-There are compiled executables for mac, linux and windows in the GitHub releases section, just download the correct one for your system and architecture.
+Compiled binaries for all supported platforms can be found in the [GitHub release].
 There is also a [homebrew] tap:

 ```shell
 brew install FollowTheProcess/homebrew-tap/tag